falexwolf/falexwolf.me/blog/2019-10-09-scanpy-usage.md

-# Scanpy downloaded more than 50k times in the past 6 months
+# Scanpy and anndata downloaded more than 70k times in the past 6 months

 *Published: October 9, 2019.*